Kim Williams-Guillén is an ecologist. That’s a person who studies living things and their surroundings.

 Kim Williams-Guillén holds fake turtle eggs with trackers inside.

-Lauren Wilde examines one of the fake sea turtle eggs.
+Lauren Wilde looks at one of the fake sea turtle eggs.

-Makeup artist Lauren Wilde uses paint and glue.
+Makeup artist Lauren Wilde adds paint and glue.
 This makes the fake eggs look real.

 Each fake egg weighs as much as a real egg.
-However, it is stuffed with a tracking device.
+Inside is a tracking device.